phwl/elec3607-lab/labs/lab3-si5351/README.md

 i2c-3   unknown         xiic-i2c 80090000.i2c                   N/A
 i2c-4   unknown         ZynqMP DP AUX                           N/A
 ```
-This tells us that the i2c-3 device is found.

 Rather than require ```sudo``` for every command, first we give everyone access
 to ```/dev/i2c-3```
 ```bash